Salmon Fishing - Lodges, Destinations & Guided Trips

 Is fly fishing for Pacific salmon similar to targeting Atlantic salmon?

-There is overlap, particularly in heavier water where swung flies and sink tips are effective.
-Pacific species can be more aggressive, while Atlantic salmon often require more careful presentation in clear flows.
-Techniques converge or diverge depending on river type and conditions.
+There is significant overlap.
+In heavier water, swung flies and sink tips are effective for both.
+Pacific species — particularly Coho and Chum — tend to be more aggressive in freshwater and will move further to a fly.
+Atlantic salmon often require more precise, delicate presentation in clear flows.
+Technique converges or diverges depending on river type, water height, and species behavior.